LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/Custom_Inner_Stepper/Description.rst

    This function resets the inner stepper's accumulated solution error to zero.

+   **Arguments:**
-   :param stepper: the inner stepper object.
+      * *stepper* -- the inner stepper object.

+   **Return value:**
-   :return value: An :c:type:`MRIStepInnerResetAccumulatedError` should return 0 if successful, a positive`
-        value if a recoverable error occurred, or a negative value if it failed unrecoverably.
+      An :c:type:`MRIStepInnerResetAccumulatedError` should return 0 if successful, a positive` value if a recoverable error occurred, or a negative value if it failed unrecoverably.

    .. note::

-      This function is only called when multirate temporal adaptivity has been enabled, using a :c:type:`SUNAdaptController` module having type ``SUNDIALS_CONTROL_MRI_TOL``.
+      This function is only called when multirate temporal adaptivity has been enabled, using a :c:type:`SUNAdaptController` module having type :c:enumerator:`SUN_ADAPTCONTROLLER_MRI_TOL`.

       The :c:type:`MRIStepInnerResetAccumulatedError` function will always be called *before* any calls to the :c:type:`MRIStepInnerGetAccumulatedError` function.